Ear tagPreauricular tag; Preauricular pit

 - Does the child respond normally to sounds?

-The baby will be examined for other signs of disorders that are sometimes associated with preauricular tags or pits.
+Your baby will be examined for other signs of disorders that are sometimes associated with ear tags or pits.
 A hearing test may be done if the child did not have the usual newborn screening test.

 Demke JC, Tatum SA.
 Craniofacial surgery for congenital and acquired deformities.
 In: Flint PW, Haughey BH, Lund LJ, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2015:chap 186.

 Patterson JW.
 Miscellaneous conditions.
 In: Patterson JW, ed.
 Weedon's Skin Pathology.
 4th ed.
 Philadelphia, PA: Elsevier Churchill Livingstone; 2016:chap 19.

 Many normal children are born with ears that are less than perfect and that may stick out.
 However, low-set ears, absent pinna, and abnormal folds can be associated with various conditions.